Solvosoft/django-gentelella-widgets/docs/source/grid_slider.rst

                                                                         'data_max': '2020-12-12',
                                                                         'data_from': '2020-11-12',
                                                                         }))

+    grid_ages = forms.CharField(widget=widget.SingleGridSlider(attrs={'data-min': '0',
+                                                                      'data-max': '100',
+                                                                      'data_from': '20',
+                                                                      'data-prefix': ' ',
+                                                                      'data-target': 'age',
+                                                                      }))

     class Meta:
         model = models.gridSlider
         fields = '__all__'
         widgets = {
             'minimum': widget.HiddenInput,
             'maximum': widget.HiddenInput,
             'datetime': widget.HiddenInput,
+            'age': widget.HiddenInput
         }

-As you can see in the previous code you can make the fields of the model can be hidden for dont show in the view or any type.
+As you can see in the previous code you can make the fields of the model can be hidden or any type.